 In addition, most of them speak on marketing issues at conferences and meetings.

 The Netherlands, or Holland, is a relatively small country but it has so many successful international brands that it makes you wonder what the reasons are for this phenomenon.
+So let’s see how come Holland has so many strong brands?

 Well, it is generally known that the economy of The Netherlands strongly depends on foreign trade and that it is a European transportation hub, just think of the Port of Rotterdam.
 But there is more to it.
 The Dutch companies extend their presence abroad, they greatly contribute to the European and American economy.
 Many Dutch businesses have made their impact on education, insurance and innovative, niche products.
+High school students learn about Dutch explorers in social studies classes, says Chris from Best GED Classes.

 The Netherlands also is the home of many high tech and innovative companies.
 Highly sophisticated marketing allows many Dutch companies to take leadership roles in their fields.